Harry Beresford

-Harry J. Beresford (4 November 1863 – 4 October 1944) was an English-born actor on the American stage and in motion pictures.
+Henry William Walter Horseley Beresford (4 November 1863 – 4 October 1944) was an English-born actor on the American stage and in motion pictures.
 He used the professional name Harry J. Morgan early in his career.

 Career

 Harry Beresford began his acting career in 1885, as a member of the chorus of Little Jack Sheppard at the Gaiety Theatre, London.
 After moving to the United States in 1886, he performed throughout the country in repertory theatre and with various touring companies—including his own—for the next 30 years.
 His first major Broadway theatre success was in 1919, in Boys Will Be Boys, which was soon followed by a starring role in Shavings (1920).
 In August 1922, he created the role of the alcoholic Clem Hawley in Don Marquis's comedy The Old Soak, a character Beresford made famous and played for two years.
 He won praise for his character performances in the Broadway productions of Stolen Fruit (1925) and The Perfect Alibi (1928).

 Between 1926 and 1938, Beresford appeared as a supporting actor in more than 50 Hollywood films, including Doctor X (1932), The Sign of the Cross (1932), Dinner at Eight (1933), I Cover the Waterfront (1933), David Copperfield (1935) and Follow the Fleet (1936).
 He made his final film appearance in 1938, and received original story credit for the 1939 horse racing film, Long Shot.